willcrisis/angularjs-auth/README.md

 ### tokenTypeProperty (optional, default: 'token_type')
 Property name that contains token type on login HTTP response.
 Ex. `'Bearer'`, etc.

+### adminRole (optional, default: 'ROLE_ADMIN')
+Name of the role that identify an admin user.
+If a user contains this role, it will have full access to all states.

 ### functionIfDenied(stateService, toState, authConf, authService) (optional, default: redirect to login page)
 Function to execute if user can't access the destination state.
 The $state service is passed as a param, so you can use it even on .config() block of your module.